 Cosmic rays are accelerated by distant supernovae and other violent events in the cosmos.

 The cosmic rays we are concerned with here in the context of solar cycles – high energy particles from outside the solar system – are called galactic cosmic rays, but recent studies have shown that many of them originate outside of our Milky Way galaxy and thus are actually inter-galactic cosmic rays.

-The Sun itself emits a limited amount of cosmic rays (solar cosmic rays), but these are of low energy density and thus have little effect on Earth.
+The Sun itself also emits cosmic rays (solar cosmic rays), but these are of lower energy density and thus have less effect on Earth.
 So, when a quieter sun emits less solar cosmic rays, this does not counterbalance the cloud seeding effect of the increased galactic cosmic rays.

 In addition, in solar maximum, the strong solar magnetic field not only blocks out more cosmic rays, but also more of the electromagnetic radiation from space, such as harmful gamma- and X-rays.

 At any rate, during a said succession of several strong 11-year- cycles (Schwabe) cycles, a Grand Solar Maximum – we see a more benign and stable climate, less variability in precipitation/ wind and a trend of general warming, as in the Roman Warm Period, the Medieval Climate Optimum and the recent Modern Grand Solar Maximum between the 1940s and c.
 2000, the level of activity was high, exceeding 100 in the peak sunspot number.
 (Usoskin et al. 2003; Solanki et al. 2004).
 Most Grand Solar Maxima are not named.

 But during these very active times, there is only a limited increase in solar output in terms of warmth and light (Total Solar Irradiance).
 For the 11-year cycle, this fluctuates in the range of +/- 0.1 %.